univention/univention-corporate-server/doc/architecture/components/app-center.rst

 * a tool to distribute software specific to customers or projects.

 * a solution for every use case.
-It has limitations for example in large environments that require cluster or load balancing setups.
+It has limitations for example in large environments that require setups for a cluster or load balancing.

 Think of the App Center as a global entity in the UCS domain.
 The App Center addresses all UCS systems.
 Administrators can view and install any available